nick-soehner/weather-app/README.md

     now need to use localStorage to compare the values for their locations. make sure if your local storage is set but location isnt it still asks. find a way to not track location?? set location?

+3/13/22
+    I think that showWeather shoudl become where i collect the city create another component that has all info and uses it pass state of showWeather to another component(state holds the city name and the weather info) new component will be a presentaional comp